KShebek/cbe504/main.typ

 V = integral_(0)^X_j -(dot(n)_(j,0))/(r_j) dif X'_j quad ("PFR") quad quad V = -dot(n)_(j,0)/(r_j) dot.op X_j quad ("CSTR").
 $
 Here, we have written the expressions in terms of the necessary reactor volume to achieve a given conversion, which (when plotted) is known as a Levenspiel plot.

 For the PFR, the volume is simply the area under the curve in a Levenspiel plot of $-dot(n)_(j,0)\/r_j$ vs $X_j$.
 In contrast, for the CSTR, the volume is the area of a rectangle with height $-dot(n)_(j,0)\/r_j$ and width $X_j$ in a Levenspiel plot.
-This is demonstrated in X.
+This is demonstrated in #ref(<fig:levenspiel>).
-It is also apparent from X that, for a given conversion, a CSTR has a larger required volume than the corresponding PFR.
+It is also apparent from #ref(<fig:levenspiel>) that, for a given conversion, a CSTR has a larger required volume than the corresponding PFR.

 #figure(
     grid(